 Your skills can include your capabilities, strengths, or simply anything you’re good at.
 This section can just be a list.
 Not many details are needed as long as you make your skills easy to understand.
 Don’t write anything too vague or confusing, but don’t be too wordy.
 This section is meant to be a rundown of your skill set.
 Some examples include:

 Participation and experiences are good in and of themselves, but you must go somewhere with them to stand out in front of the admission committee.
 They love individuals who can make an impact or a difference.
-That's why you should include your awards and achievements in your high school resume as well.
+That's why you should include your awards and achievements in your college admission resume as well.

 This section can include awards, positive contributions, noteworthy advancements, and other things you've accomplished.
 Keep in mind that it doesn't have to be limited to academics.
 However, if you want to bring up anything we’ve mentioned in other sections, make sure to include more details so you're not repeating yourself.